raczek-piotr/Dungeon_of_Shadow_Imps/README.md

     curses is not installed

   2. "no module called _curses"
-    install windows.curses or curses-2048 (curses-2048 is with game 2048) they should work on both linux and windows
+    install windows.curses or curses-2048 (curses-2048 is with game 2048) they should? work on both linux and windows

-  3. "_curses.error: setupterm: could not find terminal" you had ran it in editor's terminal or console, but it has it be the terminal/cmd (ctrl + t, great shortcut in thonny)
+  3. "_curses.error: setupterm: could not find terminal" you had to ran it in editor's terminal or console, but it has it be the terminal/cmd (ctrl + t, great shortcut in thonny)

 ## Contact
 * email raczek.piotr@o2.pl